Sun Yat-sen Mausoleum: Selection of the design

+Burial

+On 23 April 1929, the Chinese government appointed He Yingqin to be in charge of laying Sun to rest.
+On 26 May, the coffin departed from Beijing, and on 28 May, it arrived in Nanjing.
+On 1 June 1929, Sun was buried there.

+Second Sino-Japanese War

+During the Battle of Nanking, advancing Japanese troops shelled the staircase leading up to the sacrificial hall, leaving two bullet holes in a bronze tripod on the western steps.

+When Wang Jingwei was inaugurated as a head figure for Japanese puppet government in China on 30 March 1940, Imperial Japanese troops were placed to prevent encroachment towards the Sun Yat-sen Mausoleum.
+Later, when Wang died in 1944, an elaborate tomb for him was planned next to the Sun Yat-sen Mausoleum; Japan surrendered before its realization and it was destroyed on orders of He Yingqin.

 Architecture

 Reclining on a mountain slope, the majestic mausoleum blends the styles of traditional imperial tombs and modern architecture.
 Lying on the mountainside, the vault is more than 700 m away from the paifang on the square below, which is the entrance of the mausoleum.
 There is a three-tier stone stand on which a huge bronze ding, an ancient Chinese vessel symbolizing power, perches.
 To the north of the square, the paifang towers high.
 Beyond is the 480 m and 50 m-wide stairway which has 392 stairs leading to the vault.
 On both sides, pine, cypress, and ginkgo trees guard the way.
 At the end of the stairway is a gate which is 16 m high and 27 m wide.
-The tri-arched marble gate is inscribed with the personal motto of Dr. Sun, with four Chinese characters written by him, "Tian Xia Wei Gong" ("天下爲公") which means "What is under heaven is for all".
+The triarched marble gate is inscribed with the personal motto of Sun, with four Chinese characters written by him, "Tian Xia Wei Gong" ("天下爲公") which means "What is under heaven is for all".
 Inside the gate, there is a pavilion in which a 9 m stele is set, which is a memorial monument set by the Kuomintang (KMT).
 A few stairs up is the sacrificial hall and the vault.

 In front of the sacrificial hall there stands a pair of huabiao, ancient Chinese ornamental columns, which are 12.6 meters high.
 The sacrificial hall is actually a palace of 30 m in length, 25 m in width, and 29 m in height.
-In the center of the hall a 4.6 m-high statue of Dr. Sun sits.
+In the center of the hall a 4.6 m-high statue of Sun sits.
 The statue was sculptured out of Italian white marble.
 The hall's ceiling features the flag of the Kuomintang.
-Biographical information on Dr. Sun is available to visitors in the hall.
-North of the hall lies the bell-shaped vault, wherein lies the marble false sarcophagus of Dr. Sun.
-Dr Sun's body is interred in a burial chamber 5m below the marble false sarcophagus in a bronze coffin.
+Biographical information on Sun is available to visitors in the hall.
+North of the hall lies the bell-shaped vault, wherein lies the marble false sarcophagus of Sun.
+Sun's body is interred in a burial chamber 5m below the marble false sarcophagus in a bronze coffin.